Skip to main content

 The Prestige Factor of Area Code 267

-Owning the prefix is more than having a Pennsylvania number; it signals prestige and staying power.
-Here's why:
+Owning the prefix is more than having a Pennsylvania number.
+It signals prestige and staying power.
+Here is why:

-• Historical significance: the prefix belongs to Philadelphia's original numbering family, dating to 1947 — a legacy that adds credibility and gravitas to any business that carries it.
+• History — the prefix belongs to Philadelphia's original numbering family, dating to 1947.
+That legacy adds credibility and gravitas to any business that carries it.

-• Association with success: the number is linked to established businesses in Center City Philadelphia — the region's financial and commercial core — associating a brand with that environment of success.
+• Association with success — the number is linked to established businesses in Center City Philadelphia, the region's financial and commercial core.
+That link puts a brand in that environment of success.

-• Brand enhancement: a local prefix immediately signals that a business is serious, professional, and credible, setting it apart from competitors calling from anonymous numbers.
+• Brand enhancement — a local prefix signals right away that a business is serious, professional, and credible, setting it apart from competitors calling from anonymous numbers.

-• Global recognition: Philadelphia's international profile means the prefix is recognized abroad, helping attract international clients and open new markets.
+• Global recognition — Philadelphia's international profile means the prefix is recognized abroad, which helps attract international clients and open new markets.

 ZIP Codes Served by Area Code 267